dllllb/neurips2021-nethack-raph/README.md

 # Setting Up Your Codebase

 AIcrowd provides great flexibility in the details of your submission!
-Find the answers to FAQs about submissions structure below, followed by the guide for setting up this starter kit and linking it to the AIcrowd GitLab.
+Find the answers to FAQs about submission structure below, followed by the guide for setting up this starter kit and linking it to the AIcrowd GitLab.